Last Updated: December 4, 2020

 When downloading Linux, you’ll quickly come across something called “distribution.”
 Distributions (a.k.a. distros) are a kind of “bundle” of different programs wrapped together with a Linux kernel that you can download.
 These come in all shapes and sizes, and choosing one really comes down to personal preferences.
 Some popular choices include Elementary OS, Arch Linux, Linux Mint, and Ubuntu.

 Another term you’ll surely see tossed around is “shell.”
 The shell is a GUI (Graphical User Interface) that facilitates the communication between the user and the OS through visuals like selectable buttons and images.

 Advanced users often forego the GUI in favor of direct input of commands that execute programs.
-Something called bash (Bourne Again SHell) does just that and can be found on most Linux distributions, but others command processors exist as well, such as ksh and zsh.
+Something called bash (Bourne Again SHell) does just that and can be found on most Linux distributions, but other command processors exist as well, such as ksh and zsh.

 Now that we know a bit more about it, we can provide a more accurate Linux definition:

-Linux is a series of free to use, open source operating systems (OS) obtained via distributions or distros.
+Linux is a series of free to use, open-source operating systems (OS) obtained via distributions or distros.
 These distros contain the original source code called the kernel, accompanying GNU software (distros), and the shell which visually displays the OS.

 Learn the History of Linux

 If you were to compare the definition of Linux and Unix, you would find that the former is basically an extension of the latter.
 Unix is a multi-user, multi-tasking operating system.
 It inspired and enabled the creation of many technological advances, even the internet.

 Work on Unix began in 1969, with the first version being completed in 1971.
 What made it unique is that it was written in the C programming language, rendering it less dependant on how out of date the hardware it operated on was.
 By definition Unix also included the benefit of a clear, hierarchical organization of files, as well as the ability to run more than one operation or application at a time.